 Hugh James and the Wales Air Ambulance

-Throughout 2019 the firm will be supporting a number of charities in different ways.
-Our two headline charities are Dreams and Wishes and Velindre Cancer Centre.
+Throughout 2023 the firm will be supporting a number of charities in different ways.
+Our three headline charities are Ty Hafan, Theodora Children’s Charity and Velindre Cancer Centre.
 These charities will receive a donation from the firm and the proceeds from our dress down days throughout the year.

-We have established partnerships with several charities where the interests of our clients align with the focus of the charity.
-These include Headway, Age Cymru/UK, NSPCC Cymru and Wales Air Ambulance amongst others.
+We have also established partnerships with several charities where the interests of our clients align with the focus of the charity.
+These include Headway and Age Cymru amongst others.

 We have established an Emergency Fund to help when people need it most.
 When someone has suffered a catastrophic injury the impact has wide-reaching repercussions.
 It turns a family’s life upside down, not just emotionally but financially as well.
 Travel, accommodation, and childcare are just a few of the considerations that must be addressed.
 We understand the extra financial strain that this may put on individuals and families so the fund is our way of offering support at a time of crisis.